Recombinase polymerase amplification: Relationship to other amplification techniques

 Published scientific literature generally lacks detailed comparison of the performance of isothermal amplification techniques such as RPA, HDA, and LAMP relative to each other, often rather comparing a single isothermal technique to a "gold standard" PCR assay.
 This makes it difficult to judge the merits of these techniques independently from the claims of the manufacturers, inventors, or proponents.
 Furthermore, performance characteristics of any amplification technique are difficult to decouple from primer design: a "good" primer set for one target for RPA may give faster amplification or more sensitive detection than a "poor" LAMP primer set for the same target, but the converse may be true for different primer sets for a different target.
 An exception is a recent study comparing RT-qPCR, RT-LAMP, and RPA for detection of Schmallenberg virus and bovine viral diarrhea virus, which effectively makes the point that each amplification technique has strengths and weaknesses, which may vary by the target, and that the properties of the available amplification techniques need to be evaluated in combination with the requirements for each application.
-As with PCR and any other amplification technique, there is obviously a publication bias, with poorly performing primer sets rarely deemed worthy of reporting.
+As with PCR and any other amplification technique, there may be a publication bias, with poorly performing primer sets rarely deemed worthy of reporting.